ZaurYusupov/P1/README.md

   - Automated shopping by utilizing the order information and other client information stored in the database
   - RoSA records the expenses in a receipt and emails that to the client
   - RoSA records the Pega shopping expenses, also records the Pega order confirmation number and adds to the total a flat service fee for RoSA services.
-    Shopping receipt is a dynamic preformatted excel sheet, with additional sheet showing the shoppers original order form
+    Shopping receipt is a dynamic preformatted excel sheet, with additional sheet showing the shoppers' original order form
   - Consumer/user friendly formatting, custom logo added for visual impact

 - RoSA builds a profit report for the entrepreneur